khalido/blog/content/post/sml-meetup-2018-08-08.md

 - how many policies do u keep track of?
   - only two - current and one step ahead
 - is there a q value in PPO?
-  -in policy gradient methods you don't have a q
+  - in policy gradient methods you don't have a q
+- catostrophic policy updates - how often do u have to abondon?
+  - vanialla policy gradients, have to restart all the time, then tune hyperparameters
+  - PPO almost never, it generally figures things out
+- how efficient is RL
+  - RL uses huge amounts of compute but is progessing very fast.
+RL algos are speeding up in orders of magnitude.
+At the moment its prohibitvely expensive for normal ppl to train things like DOTA bots but it keeps getting computationaly cheaper.